-After taking the nation by storm with their recent ‘Gully Boy’, the fever of which is still ceasing to leave me due to the way it tapped the ambitious ‘Murad’ in everybody, Zoya – Reema here give us an insight into the world of “richies” with their usual relatable characters.
-If you thought that stuffing your mouth with pastries as ‘guilty eat’ was too first – world (remember Shefali as ‘Neelam Mehra’ in ‘Dil Dhadakne Do’!?), so now they have shown some affordable candies (literally those cheap “toffees”) to your rescue in the hour of ‘want’ (and not need!).
+After taking the nation by storm with their recent ‘Gully Boy’, the fever of which is still ceasing to leave me due to the way it taps the ambitious ‘Murad’ in everybody; Zoya – Reema here give us an insight into the world of “richies” with their usual relatable characters.
+If you thought that stuffing your mouth with pastries as guilty – eat was too first – world (remember Shefali as Neelam Mehra in ‘Dil Dhadakne Do’!?), so here they have shown some affordable candies (literally those cheap “toffees”) to your rescue in the hour of want (not need).

-Kabir works with the team heads ‘Tara’ and ‘Karan’.
-The character ‘Tara Khanna’ (a brilliant portrayal by Sobhita Dhulipala) has much more to it, though resembles Zoya’s previous female characters.
-She, like ‘Ayesha Mehra’ (Priyanka in ‘Dil Dhadakne Do’), had her in – laws and husband perpetually reminding her of their ‘progressive’ minds as they let her work.
-Also, like the ambitious small – town girl ‘Sona’ (Konkana in ‘Luck By Chance’), she gets her sequence to do her self – musing towards the climax of episode 8, just like Konkana did in climax of ‘Luck By Chance’.
-Her top shots on bed while she’s lost in her thoughts at night resemble to that of ‘Safeena’ (Alia) from Gully Boy.
-Still, it’s all in the writing that makes her all different, holding her own.
+Kabir works with the team heads Tara and Karan.
+The character Tara Khanna, brilliantly enacted by Sobhita Dhulipala, much resembles Zoya’s previous female characters.
+She, like Ayesha (Priyanka in ‘Dil Dhadakne Do’), has her in – laws and husband perpetually reminding her of their “progressive” minds as they let her work.
+Like the ambitious small – town girl Sona (Konkana in ‘Luck By Chance’), she gets a sequence to do her self – musing towards the climax of episode 8.
+Her top shots on bed, with her being lost in her thoughts at night, resemble to those of Safeena (Alia) from Gully Boy.
+Still, it’s all in the writing and her performance that makes her all different, proudly holding her own.

-‘Karan Mehra’ (Arjun Mathur) is the professional partner of ‘Tara’ and shares an admirable platonic relationship with her.
-Why they can never be like ‘Bittoo’ and ‘Shruti’ was already been taken care of in the writing, so no worries there!
-Now, what is more amusing to me about Karan (rather than the breakthrough act by Arjun Mathur) is this name – ‘Karan’, which seemed straight a homage by Zoya to her own dear friend : Karan Johar.
-No, not for those professional power or those stereotypical antics of the ‘Dharma’ honcho, but as an impenitent vocalist who has no fear accepting what his sexual orientation is.
-Both ‘Karan’ and ‘Tara’ have their flashback moments which are pure gold.
-Giving a great insight into what did it cost them both into being what they are a soul at present, all of these fit perfectly and organically, like pieces of a puzzle.
+Karan Mehra (Arjun Mathur) is the professional partner of Tara and shares an admirable platonic relationship with her.
+Why their bond can never be like ‘Bittoo’ and ‘Shruti’ has already been taken care of in the writing, so no worries there!
+What is more amusing about Karan, besides the breakthrough act by Arjun Mathur, is his name, which seems straight a homage by Zoya to her dear friend – Karan Johar.
+No, not for those professional power or those stereotypical antics of the ‘Dharma’ honcho, but for being an impenitent vocalist with no fear accepting self’s sexual orientation.
+Both Karan and Tara have their flashback moments, fitting perfectly and organically in the narrative, like pieces of a puzzle.
+A sheer delight to watch, these give us a substantial insight into what did it cost them into being what they are a soul at present.

 Supporting the natural performances of the lead cast in their brief appearances are the ever reliable Vijay Raaz, Vinay Pathak, Vikrant Messey (again a Zoya favorite), and Ayesha Raza.
-Vijay Raaz as ‘Jauhari Bhai’ got his scene stealing moment in a sequence with Arjun where the latter asks the former, the treatment to be given to a molester.
-Trust only Vijay to deliver that dialogue effortlessly and generate hoots.
+Vijay Raaz as Jauhari Bhai gets a scene stealing moment in a sequence with Arjun where the latter asks the former about the treatment to be given to a molester.
+Only Vijay can deliver such dialogues effortlessly and generate hoots.

-Ayesha Raza played ‘Renu Gupta’, a wife trying to get in shape to please his disinterested husband ‘Ramesh Gupta’ : an indeed memorable a performance by Vinay Pathak.
-This ‘Renu’ again got me back to how ‘Neelam Mehra’ (Shefali in ‘Dil Dhadakne Do’) was also mocked at by her husband ‘Kamal Mehra’ (Anil in ‘Dil Dhadakne Do’), to eat less for the sake of her body shape, but how both these wives ended up stuffing their mouth with the ‘sugar dishes’ they could afford as per their standards.
-Big shoutout to those actors too who played the younger versions of ‘Karan’ (Saket Sharma) and ‘Nawab’ (Shalva Kinjawadekar) – very mature and responsible portrayals by them both.
-Plus, I can’t wait for the digital release of its soundtrack which is an absolute treat to ears.
+Ayesha Raza plays Renu Gupta, a wife trying to get in shape to please his disinterested husband Ramesh Gupta : indeed a memorable performance by Vinay Pathak.
+This Renu again got me back to how Neelam (Shefali in ‘Dil Dhadakne Do’) was also mocked at by her husband Kamal (Anil in ‘Dil Dhadakne Do’), to eat less for the sake of her body shape; but both these wives end up stuffing their mouth with the sugars they could afford as per their individual standards.
+Big shoutout to those actors too who play the younger versions of Karan (Saket Sharma) and Nawab (Shalva Kinjawadekar) – a mature and responsible act by them both.

 Also Read : Sonchiriya (2019) Review | Addressing the haunting reality amidst the blazing guns